CianMRoche/AstroWiki/Emission & the ISM/Magnetobremsstrahlung.md

 Great summary and explanation [here](https://jila.colorado.edu/~pja/astr3730/lecture10.pdf).
 A highly detailed overview of all this in [this article](https://arxiv.org/pdf/1202.5949.pdf) (radiative processes in high energy astrophysics by Ghisellini)

 ## Synchrotron radiation
 Electromagnetic radiation emitted by relativistic accelerating charged particles deflected by a magnetic field.
 The relativistic counterpart to [[#Cyclotron radiation]].
-A beamed dipole looks like the following:
+A relativistically beamed dipole moving to the right looks like the following:
 ![[dipole_relativistic.png]]

 Relativistic effects are beaming and pulses are effectively shortened.
 Net effect is that the cyclotron spectrum for a single particle becomes (y axis is maybe logarithmic [[Units#Flux|specific flux]] but honestly hard to tell)
 ![[synchrotron.png|250]]

+**Why does the spectrum become a spectrum and not a spike?**
+The electric field at a detector from a cyclotron source (ignoring the high-frequency wiggles due to the electric field of individual photons) will be approximately sinusoidal.
+Since the frequency spectrum goes as the fourier transform of the time signal, the FT will be a delta function (+ harmonics) as in [[#Cyclotron radiation]].
+The doppler beaming effectively turns the source into a flashlight (due to relativistic beaming) that points in the direction of motion of the particle, so our spectrum at the detector will look like a series of thin peaks with a low continuum between.
+The FT of such a signal is very broad.

-Why does the single-particle spectrum have a break?
+**Why does the single-particle spectrum have a break?**
 Could be for many reasons(?):
 - In the <mark class="hltr-pink">optically thin</mark> regime, can get a broken spectrum either by
   1. Injecting a broken power law of light?
   2. The distribution of electron energies being a power law.
 Why not a Maxwell-Boltzmann distribution or similar?
 These plasmas where sychrotron is important (extremely high energies) are often non-collisional relative to the emission (that is the collision timescale is much lower than the syncrotron timescales) and thus nonthermal.
 The reason you get a power law is that in these plasmas you get lots of "Fermi-type" acceleration mechanisms, in which the particles gain energy through some interactions (for example, for crossing a shockwave).
 It can be shown (it's somewhere in Rybicki and Lightman for example) that the energy gain is proportional to the particle's energy so it kind of adds up multiplicatively - the more energy a particle has, the more it's going to receive each time it is accelerated.
 Eventually it all adds up to a power-law distribution in energy.